 Profitable trading operates in a similar way – it’s unexciting, but effective.

-Don’t Wait Until The War Happens Before You Build A Bomb Shelter
+Don’t Wait Until A War Starts Before You Build A Bomb Shelter

 These days, sudden unemployment has become commonplace.